Originator: Chief Operating Officer

 - Any overage above the single room rate, which is a result of non-official travelers utilizing the accommodations, will be the personal financial responsibility of the Traveler.

 From time to time, UMGC Stateside or Overseas staff and faculty may have extended assignments at a UMGC Overseas location.
 The University may lease a house or apartment at an overseas location for use of the UMGC faculty or staff assigned to that location.
 Depending on the length of the assignment and other circumstances, the faculty and/or staff member may be responsible for the payment of rent and other related expenses.

 - For Stateside Travel, the per diem rates may be found on the UMGC Engage Travel Web site.

-- A partial day's travel is eligible for the appropriate meal (s) consumed when the meal time, as defined on the UMGC Engage Travel Web site, is within the travel time.
+- A partial day's travel is eligible for the appropriate meal per diem when travel time encompasses a period of one hour before and one hour after the meal time, as defined on the UMGC Engage Travel Web site.

 - Travelers cannot claim the per diem reimbursement for meals that are included under other arrangements during travel such as meals in flight, meals included in the conference registration fee, meals purchased for the Traveler by others, etc. An exception may be made if the employee is unable to consume the furnished meal(s) because of medical requirements or religious beliefs; or the employee was unable to take part in a furnished meal due to the conduct of official business.
 Additional documentation may be required if a meal exception is being requested.